david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **Phase 4: Autonomous Development & Integration (GitHub Coding Agent)** 🛠️📤

-**🔧 AI Teammate in Action: Independent Problem-Solving Through PR Creation**
+**🔧 AI Teammate in Action: Independent Problem-Solving**

-Watch as GitHub Coding Agent autonomously analyzes the problem, creates a solution strategy, implements the fix, and prepares a polished PR ready for human review - all without requiring step-by-step guidance.
+Observe as GitHub Coding Agent autonomously analyzes the problem, creates a solution strategy, implements the fix, and prepares a PR for human review - all without requiring step-by-step guidance.

 **What this phase achieves**: Demonstrates AI working independently through the complete development lifecycle - from analyzing requirements to creating a review-ready pull request with proper issue linking.